Skip navigation links

 Spartan Undergraduate Experience Strategy Guide

-The Spartan Undergraduate Experience Strategy Guide serves as a collectively developed resource with definitions, institutional commitments, and metrics that guide the work of the campus as we shift responsibility from students needing to seek help to be successful, to the institution providing clearer pathways for engagement, support, and participation in impactful classes, programs, and activities.
+A collectively developed resource with definitions, institutional commitments and metrics that guide the work of the campus as we shift responsibility from students needing to seek help to be successful, to the institution providing clearer pathways for engagement, support, and participation in impactful classes, programs and activities.

 Student Success Launch & Summit